(Buteo jamaicensis)

 Like other "buteo" hawks, Red-tails spiral across the sky using updraughts and thermals to keep them aloft without too much wing flapping as they search for prey.
 Although Red-tails spend long hours in flight, they also like to wait on a favorite perch, watching over a selected area as they search for their favorite prey: small rodents, birds, snakes and insects.

-Find the Wild Republic Red-tail Hawk Audubon Bird with sound, the Cuddlekins Red-tail Hawk and Orion the Red-tail Hawk plush toy from Douglas at the Jeannie's Cottage Gift Shop.
+Find the Wild Republic Red-tail Hawk Audubon Bird with sound, the Cuddlekins Red-tail Hawk and Orion the Red-tail Hawk plush toy from Douglas and another Red-tail Hawk from Nature Planet at the Jeannie's Cottage Gift Shop.